stelzinga/MF/MGT_99.Legend.md

 ### Extended Markdown
 Extended Markdown supports fenced code blocks.
-This allows writing chunks of code without needing to use 4x space.
-To create a fenced code block use 3x ` (back tick) at start and end of the code block.
+This allows writing chunks of code without needing to use 4x space for each line.
+To create a fenced code block use 3x ` (back-tick) at start and end of the code block.

 ### Problems with Markdown
 Markdown translates into HTML.
 However, in HTML there is one aspect of text rendering that is not very fluent: white space.
 HTML trims spaces if there are more than one including at the start of a sentence, so the following: